 ERISA consultants at the Retirement Learning Center Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings plans, including nonqualified plans.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with a financial advisor from Massachusetts is representative of a common inquiry related to the maximum annual limit on employee salary deferrals.
+A recent call with a financial advisor from Illinois is representative of a common inquiry related to the maximum annual limit on employee salary deferrals.

 Highlights of Discussion

-For 2018, 457(b) contributions (consisting of employee salary deferrals and/or employer contributions combined) cannot exceed $18,500, plus catch-up contribution amounts if eligible [Treasury Regulation Section (Treas.
+For 2022, 457(b) contributions (consisting of employee salary deferrals and/or employer contributions combined) cannot exceed $20,500, plus catch-up contribution amounts ($6,500) if eligible [Treasury Regulation Section (Treas.
 Reg. §1.457-5)].
-Since 2002, contributions to 457(b) plans no longer reduce the amount of deferrals to other salary deferral plans, such as 401(k) plans.
+Since 2002, contributions to 457(b) plans no longer reduce the amount of deferrals to other salary deferral plans, such as 401(k) or 403(b) plans.
 A participant’s 457(b) contributions need only be combined with contributions to other 457(b) plans when applying the annual contribution limit.
-Therefore, contributions to a 457(b) plan are not aggregated with deferrals an individual makes to other types of plans.
+Therefore, contributions to a governmental 457(b) plan are not aggregated with deferrals an individual makes to other types of deferral plans.

-In contrast, the application of the maximum annual deferral limit under Internal Revenue Code Section (IRC §) 402(g) (the “402(g) limit”) for an individual who participates in both a 401(k) and a 403(b) plan requires the individual to aggregate deferrals between the two plans [Treas.
-Reg. §1.402(g)-1(b)].
-Consequently, an individual who participates in both a 457(b) plan and one or more other deferral-type plans, such as a 403(b), 401(k), salary reduction simplified employee pension plan, or savings incentive match plan for employees has two separate annual deferral limits.
-Let’s look at an example.
+Consequently, an individual who participates in both a governmental 457(b) plan and one or more other deferral-type plans, such as a 403(b), 401(k), salary reduction simplified employee pension plan, or savings incentive match plan for employees has two separate annual deferral limits.
+Here’s an example.